How computer viruses spread and how to avoid them

 What are computer viruses?

-A computer virus is a type of program or malicious code designed to alter how your computer operates.
-It’s also designed to spread from one computer to another.
-The virus attaches itself to a host program or document and executes its code through the host.
+Computer viruses are, unfortunately, a man-made problem.
+They're a type of malicious code specifically designed to alter how a computer works.
+The capability to spread from one machine to another is also a fundamental part of their design, where a virus attaches itself to a host program and executes the new code through the host.

 Computer viruses aren’t random.
 You can’t just turn on your computer and suddenly have a virus for no reason.
 Somehow, it had to be installed on your machine, and there are three primary ways this happens.